Skip to Content

 Wild Mice: a Dangerous Diet for Pet Snakes

-Wild mice can carry diseases, parasites, and toxins that can harm your snake’s health.
+Wild rodents carry dangerous diseases, parasites, and toxins that can harm or even kill your pet snake.

 Disease Transmission Risks